ros2/ros2_documentation/source/Tutorials/Ros2bag/Recording-A-Bag-From-Your-Own-Node.rst

 ----------

 ``rosbag2`` doesn't just provide the ``ros2 bag`` command line tool.
-It also provides an API for reading from and writing to a bag file from your own source code.
+It also provides an API for reading from and writing to a bag from your own source code.
-This allows you to subscribe to a topic and save the received data to a bag file at the same time as performing any other processing of your choice on that data.
+This allows you to subscribe to a topic and save the received data to a bag at the same time as performing any other processing of your choice on that data.

 Prerequisites
 -------------